rameshksg/ParkingSlotBookingService/README.md

 ## Getting Started

 Welcome to the ParkingSlotBookingService.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here is a guideline to help you get started with this application.

 ## Folder Structure